 PPD alumni represent a diverse group of professionals, holding positions in both the private and public sector and bridging the gap between practice and academics.
 UC Irvine MURP alumni have built a strong reputation among employers throughout Southern California in fields that include transportation, housing, community development, environmental planning, land-use planning and other areas.
 PPD doctoral students pursue careers in academia, business, government, and research institutions.
-PPD grad students have taken tenure track jobs at highly regarded research universities and have interned for organizations that include the World Bank, the Orange County Business Council, the Public Policy Institute of California, and the University of California UC-DC program in Washington, D.C.
+PPD grad students have taken tenure-track jobs at highly-regarded research universities and have interned for organizations that include the World Bank, the Orange County Business Council, the Public Policy Institute of California, and the University of California UC-DC program in Washington, D.C.

 Connecting with Alumni

 The Career Center offers a networking tool through their website.
-Current students may sign in to a listing of alumni and their interests, and they are available for informational interviews and mentoring.
+Current students may sign in to get a listing of alumni and their interests; they are available for informational interviews and mentoring.
 The MURP Alumni Council seeks to promote mutually beneficial collaborations between the MURP alumni, students, and program.
 Activities include a mentorship program and social events, often planned in partnership with the Urban Planning Student Association.